-Shelter services in Mexico are a low-risk and low-cost way for a company to expand its manufacturing into Mexico.
+Mexico's shelter program is a low-risk and low-cost way for a company to expand its manufacturing presence into Mexico.
 This is because shelter service providers serve as the legal entity of record under which a foreign company can conduct business in Mexico.
 While the shelter service provider handles the administrative and legal tasks related to the foreign company’s business, the foreign company handles all production-related activities.
-Shelter service providers also allow manufacturers to shorten the learning curve associated with doing business in Mexico by quickly allowing them to tap into the economies of learning they have developed over the years.
+Shelter service providers also allow manufacturers to shorten the learning curve associated with doing business in Mexico by quickly allowing them to tap into the economies of scale, scope, and learning that they have developed over the years.
 Under the umbrella of the right shelter service provider, manufacturers can maximize the advantages of operating in Mexico.

 Foreign manufacturers avoid much of the red tape associated with starting a company in Mexico when they set up a maquiladora – or foreign-run manufacturing facility – through Mexico’s IMMEX shelter program.

 In addition, using shelter services in Mexico reduces many of the risks of forming a legal entity in Mexico.
 This is because the shelter company assumes all compliance-related concerns as the employer of record in Mexico.
 In this regard, the shelter service provider serves as the liaison between the ownership company and regulatory bodies in Mexico for tax, trade, and labor.

 The shelter service provider's role is to reduce the administrative burden on its clients.
 As a result, these companies typically manage administrative functions not related to the core manufacturing operation.
 While these may vary depending on the type of provider and size, you can typically expect shelter services in Mexico to include the following: